wolmibo/wallpablur/doc/configuration.md

 They are specified as list where each item requires a `type` property.

-Furthermore, each item may contain an `enable-if` property to restrict the effect to specific surfaces (See section about conditions below).
+Furthermore, each item may contain an `enable-if` property to restrict the effect to specific surfaces or workspaces (See section about conditions below).

 * `type = border`:
   Draws a border effect around surfaces.
 Additional properties: